broadinstitute/cromwell/README.md

 # Backends

 A backend represents a way to run the user's command specified in the `task` section.
 Cromwell allows for backends conforming to the Cromwell backend specification to be plugged into the Cromwell engine.
-Additionally, three backends are included with the
+Additionally, backends are included with the Cromwell distribution:
-Cromwell distribution:

-* Local - Run jobs as subprocesses.
+* Local / GridEngine / LSF / etc. - Run jobs as subprocesses or via a dispatcher.
 Supports launching in Docker containers.
-* Sun GridEngine - Use `qsub` and job monitoring to run scripts.
+Use `bash`, `qsub`, `bsub`, etc. to run scripts.
 * Google JES - Launch jobs on Google Compute Engine through the Job Execution Service (JES).
+* HtCondor - Allows to execute jobs using HTCondor.
+* Spark - Adds support for execution of spark jobs.

 Backends are specified in the `backend` configuration block under `providers`.
 Each backend has a configuration that looks like: